mariful-nyx/nxtbn/README.md

 ## 🌟 Key Features
 - **Multi-Language & Multi-Currency Support**: Cater to a global audience with built-in language and currency options.
 - **Payment Gateways & Selling Channels**: Integrate with major payment gateways and expand across different selling platforms effortlessly.
 - **Supports All E-Commerce Models**: Whether you're selling physical products, digital downloads, or services, nxtbn has you covered.
-The platform includes:
+The platform includes: (Currently Downloadable Product Not Implemented)

    - **Inventory and Stock Management**: Ideal for those selling physical products.
 Track inventory, manage stock, and integrate with shipping solutions for seamless order fulfillment.
+(Stock Tracking Implemented/Inventory yet to implement)

    - **Digital Products with Download Options**: If you're selling digital content, nxtbn allows you to offer secure download links and manage digital licenses.
+(Not Implemented)

    - **Subscription and One-Time Services**: For service-based businesses, nxtbn supports both subscription-based and one-time payment models.